nekesa-w/versity_ams/README.md

-# Versity - University Application System
+# Versity - Academic Management System

 ## Introduction

-**Versity** is a **University Application Management System** built using **Laravel 9**.
+**Versity** is a **Academic Management System** built using **Laravel 9**.
 The application allows students to apply for courses, administrators to manage applications, and faculty members to oversee academic processes.

 ## Images
 ![Versity Home](/public/frontend/assets/images/versity_home.png)